 Aditi Agarwal

 Aditi Agarwal is an Indian actor, best known for Tamil cinema.
-Aditi Agarwal began their career in 2003.
+Aditi Agarwal began their career in 2003 and has been a prominent figure in the industry for over 23 years.
 With 30 credits to their name and an average audience rating of 7.0, Aditi Agarwal remains one of the most prolific and celebrated talents in the industry.
 Aditi Agarwal is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones